Our Team

 Désirée Rochat

-Founding Member, Communications Lead
+Founding Member, Advisor

 Désirée Rochat is a community educator and transdisciplinary scholar documenting and transmitting the archives of Black lives in Montreal/ Tiohtiá:ke.
 She is currently a postdoctoral fellow with the Centre for Oral History and Digital Storytelling (COHDS) and the Department of History at Concordia University.
 Learn more about Désirée: https://storytelling.concordia.ca/